A90-svg/Automated-DevSecOps-Pipeline/README.md

 - ✅ **Secrets masking**: 100% via GitHub Secrets
 - ✅ **Compliance reporting**: PDPL + CBB Framework metrics

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-**Note:** All contributions must pass the automated security pipeline before merge.

-## License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.

-## Support

-For support, please open an issue in the GitHub repository.

 ---

 **Project Status:** ✅ Ready for testing | **Last Updated:** 2025-11-28